isomerpages/moe-chuachukangsec/_cca/Clubs and Societies/Robotics.md

 </tr>
 </tbody>
 </table>
-<p><strong>About us</strong>
+<p><strong>About Us</strong>
 </p>
 <p>The mission of the Robotics Club is encapsulated in the motto, ‘Create.
 Command.
 Conquer’.
-We create solutions.
-We command our own lives and do not let laziness, complacency, and bad habits creep in.
+We create innovative solutions, command our actions by overcoming laziness and bad habits, and conquer challenges to achieve success.
 We conquer the inner and outer obstacles in our lives and emerge victorious.
-Every club member is instilled a positive attitude towards learning.
-Members participate in various competitions such as the IDE Robotics Competition and National Robotics Challenge to showcase application of their learning.</p>
+Together, we foster a positive learning environment, inspiring one another to grow.
+Members actively participate in events like the IDE Competition and National Robotics Challenge, demonstrating their skills and applying what they’ve learned.</p>
 <p><strong>Key programmes and Achievements 2022-2024</strong>
 </p>
 <p><strong>Programmes</strong>